nerbiz/wordclass/docs/classes/SettingsPage.md

 All icons can be found on the [Wordpress dashicons page](https://developer.wordpress.org/resource/dashicons/).
 Alternatively, this supports an image URL, or SVG as base64 (a string starting with 'data:image/svg+xml;base64,').
 If this is set to 'none', there will be no icon, but it's settable with CSS.
 The fourth argument is the menu position (optional, default null).

+If you'd like to keep the default icon, but specify a custom menu order, then set null as the icon argument.

 ### ::pageSlug()
 This is optional, because by default the page slug is the page title converted to a slug.
 Use this method to overwrite this default value.